About the project

 This project has received funding from the European Union’s H2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 765355.

-15 PhD positions will be filled with a focus on migration and expatriation.
-The PhD students will be trained through a structured and comprehensive programme.
-The partners engaged in the project will work closely together, with each of the partners supervising at least one research project.
-All individual projects will have a duration of 36 months and the early stage researchers (ESR) will be enrolled as PhD students at the host institution.
-The PhD students will not only learn the theory but will gain first-hand experience of global mobility themselves, as all students will take secondments to one of the other partner universities and institutions, as well as to partner institutions throughout Europe (e.g. companies, ministries).
+15 Early Stage Researcher (ESR) positions were filled with a focus on migration and expatriation.
+The ESRs are trained through a structured and comprehensive programme.
+The partners engaged in the project work closely together, with each of the partners supervising at least one research project.
+The ESRs will not only learn the theory but will gain first-hand experience of global mobility themselves, as all students will take secondments to one of the other partner universities and institutions, as well as to partner institutions throughout Europe (e.g. companies, ministries).

 The GLOMO participating partners are: